Hisiste/ToDo-App-Front-End/README.md

 # To Do App (Front End)

 A basic and simple To Do App. **This is just the front end part.
-The back end will be later added on a different repository.**
+The back end part is on a different repository in this same account.
+Go check it out!**

 ## Try it yourself!

-**_NOTE: It doesn't save any info.
-After restarting the page, all info will be deleted._**

 ### Online

 You can try this program online.
 Go to the following link:
 [https://hisiste.github.io/ToDo-App-Front-End/](https://hisiste.github.io/ToDo-App-Front-End/)

+**_NOTE: It doesn't save any info, as the Back End is not implemented here.
+After restarting the page, all info will be deleted._**

+**_NOTE 2: You will see a lot of errors on the console part of the page.
+This is normal.
+It will try to communicate with the API but won't find it.
+Regardless, this is still usable and you can experiment with it._**

 ### Locally